-The intent of this course is to provide students with an introduction to the fundamentals of two-dimensional design.
+This course provides students with an introduction to the fundamentals of two-dimensional design.
 Emphasis will be placed on the elements and principles of two-dimensional design and their use as the building blocks of visual literacy.
 Through lectures and hands-on assignments, students will gain an understanding of the concepts, vocabulary and skills needed to facilitate their understanding of visual organization.
-Through the critique process students will have the opportunity to evaluate and analyze their work and the work of others.
+Through the critique process, students will analyze their work and the work of others.
 Students are responsible for purchasing their own materials for this course.

 SUNY General Education: SUNY-A - The Arts (SART)